 The cued spatial orienting paradigm, or 'Posner task' (Posner et al., 1984; Posner & Petersen, 1990) has been used extensively to study the neural circuits controlling spatial attention (figure below).
 A cue indicates the location of a forthcoming visual target; the cue is correct on 80% of trials but is incorrect on 20%.
-When the cue is presented, the subject moves their attention to the side of the cue.
-When the target arrives, they can then engage it.
+When a cue is presented, the subject moves their attention to the side of the cue.
+When the target arrives, they can then engage it and respond.
 If the cue is invalid, however, then when the target arrives they must disengage attention from the invalid side, move it to the correct side, and engage the target - and this is therefore slower.

 Posner et al. (1984) found that posterior parietal cortex lesions specifically impaired the ability to disengage attention - lesioned subjects were slower to respond to contralesional stimuli but only if they'd been cued (invalidly) to the ipsilateral side.
-This suggests that the deficit in neglect and extinction (remember this from last week?) is due to a failure to disengage attention from ipsilateral stimuli (see Robertson & Rafal, 2000, who also discuss the idea that the right parietal cortex processes
+This suggests that the deficit in neglect and extinction (remember this from last week?) is due to a failure to disengage attention from ipsilateral stimuli (see Robertson & Rafal, 2000, who also discuss the idea that the right parietal cortex processes 'global' stimuli, while the left parietal cortex processes 'local' stimuli, which we mentioned last week).
+There is supporting evidence from work with monkeys (Desimone et al., 1990).